cse442-software-engineering-ub/f25-no-brainers/README.project.md

 # How to build prod app
 1. `npm run build-prod`
-2. upload build, migrations, api, and .env.production to the aptitude server
+2. Upload build, migrations, api, and .env.production to the aptitude server
-- refer to scripts in package.json
+- Refer to scripts in package.json

 # How to simulate the apache server locally
-1. create /serve/dorm-mart folder in htdocs directory
+1. Rreate /serve/dorm-mart folder in htdocs directory
-2. navigate to your project located in htdocs (if you don't have your project in this directory, copy/paste them)
+2. Navigate to your project located in htdocs (if you don't have your project in this directory, copy/paste them)
 3. `npm install` to download any new libraries
 4. `npm run build-local` to create build folder for local server
-5. upload the build/*, migrations, api, and .env.local, and any neccessary files and folders to /serve/dorm-mart (make a script to automate this)
+5. Upload the build/*, migrations, api, and .env.local, and any neccessary files and folders to /serve/dorm-mart (make a script to automate this)
+(*Copy and paste out all of the contents of the build folder, they cant still be inside the build folder)
-6. navigate to localhost/serve/dorm-mart from your browser
+6. Navigate to localhost/serve/dorm-mart from your browser
-7. you now should have the app running on your local apache server
+7. You now should have the app running on your local apache server
-8. make sure to migrate to apply db schema to your local mysql
+8. Make sure to migrate to apply db schema to your local mysql

 # How does the server serve the app?
 1. `"homepage": "/CSE442/2025-Fall/cse-442j",`